-Southern Methodist University is dedicated to providing a healthy, safe, comfortable productive work, study, and social environment for students, faculty members, and This goal can be achieved only through ongoing efforts to protect nonsmokers and ing students and employees adjust to restrictions on smoking.
-Effective immediatel areas in University buildings are smoke-free with the exception of residence halls.
+Southern Methodist University is dedicated to providing a healthy, safe, comfortable, and productive work, study, and social environment for students, faculty members, and staff.
+This goal can be achieved only through ongoing efforts to protect nonamokers and by helping students and employees adjust to restrictions on smoking.
+Effective immediately, all areas in University buildings are smoke-free with the exception of residence halls.

-The success of this policy depends upon the thoughtfulness, consideration, and tion of smokers and nonsmokers.
-All members of the SMU community share the relity for adhering to and enforcing the policy.
-Any conflict should be brought to the a of the appropriate supervisor and, if necessary, referred to the department head, despresident.
-The director of the Office of Environmental Health and Safety has the relity for interpreting policy and reviewing questions concerning smoking issues.
+The success of this policy depends upon the thoughtfulness, consideration, and cooperation of smokers and nonsmokers.
+All members of the SMU community share the responsibility for adhering to and enforcing the policy.
+Any conflict should be brought to the attention of the appropriate supervisor and, if necessary, referred to the department head, dean, or vice president.
+The director of the Office of Environmental Health and Safety has the responsibility for interpreting policy and reviewing questions concerning smoking issues.

-"EVERYONE is in favor of free speech.
-Hardly day passes without it being extolled, but son people's idea of it is that they are free to say wh they like, but if anyone says anything back, this an outrage."
+"Everyone is in favor of free speech.
+Hardly a day passes without it being extolled, but some people's idea of it is that they are free to say what they like, but if anyone says anything back, that is an outrage."
 SIR WINSTON CHURCHILL - 1943

-SMU Policy on Sexual Harassment
+SMU Policy on Sexual Harassment,

-Southern Methodist University is committed to providing a work and study environm encourages intellectual and academic excellence and the emotional well-being of its a faculty, and staff.
-Circumstances, facts, and conduct that violates this policy contradic University's educational philosophy and standard.
+Southern Methodist University is committed to providing a work and study environment that encourages intellectual and academic excellence and the emotional well-being of its students, faculty, and staff.
+Circumstances, facts, and conduct that violate this policy contradict the University's educational philosophy and standard.

-Southern Methodist University expressly prohibits sexual harassment of its student ulty, or staff, or of applicants who seek to join the University community in any capa-
+Southern Methodist University expressly prohibits sexual burassment of its students, faculty, or staff, or of applicants who seek to join the University community in any capacity

-SMU strives to provide an educational and working environment for its students, fa and staff free of intimidation and harassment.
-The unprofessional treatment of student colleagues in any form is unacceptable to the University community.
+SMU strives to provide an educational and working environment for its students, faculty, and staff free of intimidation and harassment.
+The unprofessional treatment of students and colleagues in any form is unacceptable to the University community.

-- Educational materials and programs designed to increase awareness and understand sexual harassment and ways to prevent its occurrence - Prompt, effective grievance procedures that are fair to both the complainant and the cused - · Appropriate sanctions - Reasonable action to protect complainants and others participating in the proceeding against retaliation - Counseling and consultation services by professional counselors for those involved sexual harassment complaints - Informal proceedings that safeguard the identifies of the persons involved and the o of the proceedings
+- fiducational materials and programs designed to increase awareness and understanding of sexual harassment and ways to prevent its occurrence - Primpt, effective grievance procedures that are fair to both the complainant and the accused - Appropriate sanctions. - Reasonable action to protect complainants and others participating in the proceedings against retaliation - Counseling and consultation services by professional counselors for those involved in Sexual harassment complaints - Informal proceedings that safeguard the identifies of the persons involved and the outcome of the proceedings susual harassment includes, but is not limited to, such behavior as unwelcome sexual adcances, requests for sexual favors, verbal or physical conduct of a sexual nature directed toward a student, member of the faculty or staff, or an applicant seeking to join the University community, particularly when any of the following circumstances is present: